gayathrinamasivayam/capturetocaption/README.md

 ### The code and the documentation are being updated on this repository

 ## Setup
-Clone repository and update python path
+Create a new conda environment, clone repository and install the depedencies
 ```
 git clone https://github.com/gayathrinamasivayam/capturetocaption.git
+cd ProductCaption/
+pip install -r requirements.txt
+cd src
 ```
 ## Training (including data preprocessing)
-To train and build the model on the sample dataset
+To train and build the model on the sample dataset with predefined args and hyperparameters
 ```
+cd src
 python train.py
 ```
 ## Inference
 To test an image of a sofa on the existing pre-trained model and tokenizer
 ```
+cd src
-python inference.py
+python inference.py [--filepath <path_to_image_file> --filename <name_of_the_image_file>]
 ```
 #### References
 #### [1] Tanti, M., Gatt, A., and Camilleri, K. P. (2018).
 Where to put the image in an image caption generator.
 Natural Language Engineering, 24(3):467–489.